aanunez/Shibboleth-Survey/README.md

-# Survey-Auth
+# PingID-Survey

 ## What does it do?

-Simple Redcap to force the user to login prior to responding on a survey.
+A simple Redcap EM to force the user to login prior to responding on a survey.
 This module will work with any login method that sets a PHP-accessible header value (i.e. something in $_SERVER like HTTP_REMOTE_USER).
 This is usually Shibboleth, but other login methods may function similarly.
+Review system level config prior to using.

 ## Installing